 Added by Pauline Rowson on February 27, 2013 at 9:16pm — No Comments

 After a vicious robbery at a theme park, callous gang leader, Greg Armstrong blows up a rollercoaster to aid their escape, resulting in eighty-seven deaths.
-Months later, Kurt Vaughn and his family are enjoying a day out geocaching, but Kurt is about to discover…Continue
+Months later, Kurt Vaughn and his family are enjoying a day out geocaching, but Kurt is about to discover that…Continue

 Added by Shaun Jeffrey on February 27, 2013 at 1:35am — No Comments